When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Methodology

-\begin{proposition}[Conditional Independence under Truthful Reporting] For any agent satisfying Definition \ref{definition:rum} or \ref{definition:pt}, their subjective beliefs and actions satisfy $a \perp \theta \mid P_S(\theta\mid x)$.
-Conversely, if for a set of elicited beliefs $P_E$, $a \not\perp \theta \mid P_E(\theta|x)$, then there is no agent satisfying Definition \ref{definition:rum} or \ref{definition:pt} (under any utility function) who holds subjective belief $P_S = P_E$. \end{proposition}
+\begin{proposition}[Conditional Independence under Truthful Reporting] For any agent satisfying Definition \ref{definition:perturbed-max}, their subjective beliefs and actions satisfy $a \perp \theta \mid P_S(\theta\mid x)$.
+Conversely, if for a set of elicited beliefs $P_E$, $a \not\perp \theta \mid P_E(\theta|x)$, then there is no agent satisfying Definition \ref{definition:perturbed-max} (under \emph{any} utility function $u$ and regularizer $C$) who holds subjective belief $P_S = P_E$. \end{proposition} For intuition, note that in Definition \ref{definition:perturbed-max}, the expected utility term depends on $x$ only through $P_S(\theta|x)$.
+Once this belief term is fixed, sampling $a \sim q(x)$ conveys no additional information about $\theta$.